 What is a power animal?

-A power animal is an animals’ spirit guide that acts as a source of strength, wisdom, and energy during times where you need it the most.
+A power animal is an animal’s spirit guide that acts as a source of strength, wisdom, and energy during times when you need it the most.
 Just like all animals have different personalities even if they’re from the same species or family – this one might be shy but will show up when you least expect it to help out at exactly the right time!

 Power animals can give us confidence in who we are so we don’t feel overwhelmed by life’s little struggles; sometimes just seeing them again after losing sight for a while is enough motivation to keep going strong because these creatures want what truly matters more than anyone else could ever know.
 They’ll stand behind their people through thick and thin no matter how rough things may seem because our happiness means everything to them.